Fidelisaboke/StrathPort/README.md

-# School Transport and Vehicle Allocation System
+# StrathPort: A School Transport and Vehicle Allocation System

 ## About Project